 Microsoft PowerToys is an incredible tool that offers small programs, tools, and hacks that will help you in many places.
 We have talked about the PowerRename PowerToy that helps create zones on multiple monitors without paying anything.
-The recent update to PowerToys has introduced Keyboard Manager and an application launcher, named PowerToys Run.
+PowerToys has introduced Keyboard Manager and an application launcher, named PowerToys Run.
 Let’s figure out how useful they are.

 The Keyboard Manager tool allows you to remap keys, while the application launcher, PowerToys Run, brings in intuitive search results.
 Apart from these, you also have access to Image Resizer, Window Walker, Markdown, SVG Preview PowerToys, Power Renamer, Fancy Zone, Shortcut guide, and more.